-Jesus said, the road to destruction like the wide gate is fast and easy while the path to everlasting life is as difficult as entering through the narrow gate.
-I want to preach from this parable today because we come across both wide and narrow gates everyday in our walk with Jesus.
-It is important that we learn to discern narrow gates from the wide gates because Jesus said only a few finds the narrow gate which leads to eternal life.
+Jesus said the road to destruction like the wide gate is fast and easy while the path to everlasting life is as difficult as entering through the narrow gate.
+I want to preach from this parable today because we come across both wide and narrow gates every day in our walk with Jesus.
+It is important that we learn to discern narrow gates from the wide gates because Jesus said only a few find the narrow gate which leads to eternal life.

-A. The act of entering through the wide gate can be likened to walking in agreement with the world and her ways.
+A. The act of entering through the wide gate can be likened to walking in agreement with the world and its ways.

 A. The narrow gate is the only entrance that leads to eternal life.
 This is none other than Jesus Christ himself.

 B. Whoever accepts Jesus Christ as their personal savior enters through it and starts walking towards eternal life.

 C. The Christian life is like walking on a narrow path because the world hates Christ and his followers.

 Making the right choice is definitely rewarding but it has a cost.
 What follows are some examples but not limited to: